 Valentine1

-Help the kids make funny valentines for classmates and friends, using the first initial in their names, festive paper and funny features.
+Help the kids make funny valentines cards for classmates and friends, using the first initial in their names, festive paper and funny features.
 Happy Valentine’s Day!

 Supplies